krayin/krayin-docs/docs/1.x/themes/create-theme.md

 ##### An Explanation For These Parameters:

-- default: Declared at the top signifies the currently active or default theme in Bagisto.
+- default: Declared at the top signifies the currently active or default theme in Krayin.
 It is assigned with the value 'default’.
 The default(string) indicates the name of the currently active theme.

 - themes: This parameter is where you’ve to define all essentials for your own custom theme.
-Multiple themes can also be created and used at the same time in Bagisto.
+Multiple themes can also be created and used at the same time in Krayin.

     - Inside 'themes’ there is another array by name 'default' which is your currently active theme containing some key-value pairs.